top of page

 • & more!

 Some soreness after a massage session can occur, especially if you received deeper therapeutic work during your session.
-This is completely normal to experience and can be treated with rest, light stretching, water intake, pain relievers (topical or oral), and applied heat.
+This is completely normal to experience and can be treated with rest, light stretching, water intake, pain relievers (topical or oral), and applied heat/ice based on LMT recommendation.

 If you feel yourself tightening up or feeling pain or discomfort for more than a moment, please tell your massage therapist so they can adjust the pressure.
 Likewise, communicating about any injuries can help minimize the risk of soreness during and after your massage.